LeoAntunesBrombilla/projetoHitss/README.md

 ### Some final thoughts for now:

-This project isn't finished yet, but for now i will be learning more aboutthe stack mentioned earlier, testing and infra related stuff so i can go back to this project and improve on what i already have.
+This project isn't finished yet, but for now i will be learning more about the stack mentioned earlier, testing and infra related stuff so i can go back to this project and improve on what i already have.
 Any constructive criticism is welcome.

 Tks for your time!